ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/george-ezra-tamara-vinyl.markdown

   \ in Kent; a converted cow shed in north Wales; and in an Airbnb in Barcelona owned\
   \ by the Tamara of the album’s title.
 The result is a finger-snapping, brass-blaring,\
   \ wind-in-the-hair album that shines with positivity and encouragement, alongside\
-  \ moments of more subdued reflection.</p>\r\n<p>This album is a MUST!
-Enter the\
+  \ moments of more subdued reflection.</p>\n<p>This album is a MUST!
+Enter the form\
-  \ form below for a chance to win and it could be coming home with you!
-Good luck!</p>"
+  \ below for a chance to win and it could be coming home with you!
+Good luck!</p>\n"
 entry-title: "Win George Ezra ‘Staying at Tamara’s’ vinyl!"
-entry-content: "Enter the draw to win George Ezra ‘Staying at Tamara’s’ vinyl by completing\
+entry-content: "<p>Enter the draw to win George Ezra ‘Staying at Tamara’s’ vinyl by\
-  \ the form below before 23:59 on 7th of January 2019."
+  \ completing the form below before 23:59 on 7th of January 2019.</p>\n"
 has-winner: false
 prize-description: "George Ezra ‘Staying at Tamara’s’ vinyl."
 special-conditions: "Multiple entries are allowed up to one every day.\r\nThis competition\